 My opinion: A plant that smells like a skunk?
 And it smells worse when you touch it?!?
 Ummm…no.

 Description: Protect your lawn, flowers, gardens, trees, shrubs, and other areas from unwanted animals.
 Go Away!
 Repellent is designed to train animals to stay out of the areas.
 Prevent cats from using your garden as a litter box.
 Comes in an easy to use shaker top container.

 My opinion: Don’t sprinkle this around if there’s the tiniest bit of wind!
 Its main ingredient is black pepper and it made me sneeze when applying it.
 I won’t use it again, although it did last for about a week.
 I just hope Neighbor Kitty didn’t get any on his paws.
 Ick!

-Description: The Garden Fence lets you quickly and easily construct a border for flower or vegetable gardens, a trellis for climbing flowers or plants, a temporary fence for newly planted shrubs and trees, or a compost bin.
-You’ll never have to worry about splinters, sharp edges or rust–the fade-resistant Garden Fence will continue to look as good as the day you installed it.
+Description: The Garden Fence lets you quickly and easily construct a border for flower or vegetable gardens, a trellis for climbing flowers or plants, etc. You’ll never have to worry about splinters, sharp edges or rust–the fade-resistant Garden Fence will continue to look as good as the day you installed it.

 My opinion: This is my favorite method for keeping kitties out of the garden.
 Instead of using it like a vertical fence, cut it into 1-foot square pieces and lay them in the raised beds around your plants.
 As the plants grow, you can remove them or rearrange them.

 The reason this keeps the kitties away is because they need an open piece of dirt for a bathroom, and they don’t like the feeling of the mesh under their feet.
 You could also use chicken wire, but I’m so clumsy that I would probably slip and poke myself with the wire.
 No danger of that (or of rust) with the plastic fencing.